Bull of Heaven (band): 2014–present

 In early 2014, the band released a fan-made compilation of love songs, 300: Songs for Girls, followed by 301: Weed Problem II–V, and another extremely lengthy piece, 302: It is Part of Space and Time, which runs for at least 86,370,000,000 years.
 Clayton Counts was interviewed by Vice in the Netherlands, discussing a range of topics related to the band and their sonic approach.

 On April 24, 2014, psychedelic rock band The Flaming Lips included a reference to Bull of Heaven in the liner notes of the vinyl release of the condensed version of their 24 hr. long piece 7 Skies H3.
 The Flaming Lips mistakenly call the band "Bull in Heaven," but refer to their pieces 118: The Chosen Priest and Apostle of Infinite Space and 210: Like a Wall in Which an Insect Lives and Gnaws specifically.

 On July 10, 2014, the band released 305: Hostages are Human Beings.
-On July 12, 2014, 303: n(k), 304: 0(2^18×5^18) and 306: It is Not a Lack of Love were released.
+On July 12, 2014, 303: n(k), 304: 0(2^18x5^18) and 306: It is Not a Lack of Love were released.
 On the very next day, they released several other tracks of various lengths.
 By the time, 310: ΩΣPx0(2^18×5^18)p*k*k*k is their longest release, and lasts for 3.343 quindecillion years.

 In May 2016, Bull of Heaven were featured in a scholastic article entitled "Unperformable Works and the Ontology of Music" in the British Journal of Aesthetics, published by Oxford University Press.

 On December 4, 2016, Bull of Heaven made a post on their Facebook page announcing the death of member Clayton Counts.

-On September 12, 2018, Neil released the first new Bull of Heaven piece since Clayton's death, titled "Fight Night For The Ghosts Of Heaven."
+After Counts' death, Bull of Heaven remained inactive, however on September 12, 2018, Neil released the first new Bull of Heaven piece since Counts' death, titled "Fight Night for the Ghosts of Heaven".
+Neil has continued to make releases under the Bull of Heaven moniker, focusing on musical styles akin to progressive electronic and post-rock.